deshpandekartik/WatchFS/README.md

 ---

+### Disclaimer
+This project was built in [HackBU](http://hackbu.org/) 2018 ( Hackathon at Binghamton university ) , in a span of 24 hours. and had won the first place as a best security hack project.

 ### Detailed description
 WatchFS File System is mounted at any given path (mount point) on the user's machine.
 It then starts intercepting all the filesystem calls happening over this mount point.
 Information from these filesystem calls (creating, deleting, writing a file,